nickayl/DASliderView/README.md

 	// Enable the  parent scrollView to intercept touch events (see below for more info on this) sliderView.parentViewInterceptingTouchEvents = scrollView

+	// If you want to customize the layout manager and its properties: sliderView.layoutManager = LeftBoundItemLayoutManager(withInitialMargin: 25.0)
+	// Or...
+	sliderView.layoutManager = CenteredItemLayoutManager(withPreview: 30)

-	// Initialize the sliderView at position 0 (default). sliderView.initialize()
+	// Initialize the sliderView at position 0 (default)
+	// with the provided layout manager.
+If you do not set a layout manager,
+	// the default CenteredItemLayoutManager will be used, with its default values.
+	// See below for more info on the layout managers sliderView.initialize()
 	...
 }